freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-examples/index.md

 ```
 3. Hide the "skip navigation" link by default.
 This ensures that the link is only visible to sighted users when the link is in focus.
 - Create a class for the link that can be styled with CSS.
-In my example I have added the class <code>skip-link</code>.
+In my example, I have added the class <code>skip-link</code>.
 ```css
 .skip-link {
   position: absolute;